Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Methodology

 \subsubsection{Loss Function}

-Following \cite{F3Net}, this paper also employs three loss functions for network optimization: the matching loss, $L_{m}$, the fine similarity loss, $L_{fine}$, and the similarity peak loss, $L_{peak}$.
+Following the previous cross-modal image registration \cite{F3Net}, this paper employs three loss functions for network optimization: the matching loss, $L_{m}$, the fine similarity loss, $L_{fine}$, and the similarity peak loss, $L_{peak}$.

-\textbf{Matching loss:} As illustrated in Fig. \ref{fig:similarity_grid}, we treat the matching point and a small surrounding region as positive samples, while the region with the highest similarity outside the matching area is treated as a negative sample.
+\textbf{Matching loss:} As illustrated in Fig. \ref{fig:similarity_grid}, the matching point and a small surrounding region are positive samples, and other samples are negative samples.
+The matching loss aims to maximize the similarity of the positive samples and minimize the similarity of the negative samples.
 The matching loss can be represented as follows:

 where $S_{pos}$ and $S_{neg}$ represent the similarity of positive and negative samples, respectively.
 In this work, we select a $7 \times 7$ region that surrounds the ground truth as the positive sample.
-For negative samples, we select $top k$ samples with the highest similarity as negative sample locations for network optimization and $k = 49$.
+Additionally, we select negative samples with the $top k$ similarity for boosting network optimization, and $k = 49$.

-\textbf{Fine similarity loss:} To further enhance the network optimization and find the accurate matching location, this paper uses the fine similarity loss for network training.
-It constrains the similarity values decrease gradually as the distance from the ground truth position increases.
-Fine similarity loss can be formulated as follows:
+\textbf{Fine similarity loss:} To further enhance the network optimization and find the accurate matching location, this paper uses the fine similarity loss on the positive samples for network training.
+It constrains the similarity values to decrease gradually as the distance from the ground truth position increases.
+It can be formulated as follows:

 where $G_{gt}$ represents the soft label region obtained by applying Gaussian smoothing to the ground truth location. $S_{pos}^{topk'}$ denotes the subset of positive sample region corresponding to the $top k'$ positions of $G_{gt}$ and $k'=9$.